 The Equality Act 2010 legally protects people in the UK from discrimination and is often used by trans-activists to claim that trans-identifying males must always be treated as, or allowed into spaces exclusively for, women.
 It is also often used as a reason by companies when women complain.
 They say their hands are tied and that it’s illegal to exclude transgender people.
 They are simply wrong.
 They are either shamefully ignorant of the law or deliberately deciding not to use the legal options available to them.

 This article will set out the exemptions in law that are designed to protect single-sex provision for women.
-I am not a lawyer and I offer no legal interpretation of the law.
-However, the Equality Act 2010 is available on-line for anyone to read and it is accompanied by official explanatory notes.
+The Equality Act 2010 is available on-line for anyone to read and it is accompanied by official explanatory notes.

 There is also official guidance published by the Equality and Human Rights commission.
 The EHRC is an independent statutory body with the responsibility of overseeing and enforcing the Equality Act.
 Some of its guidance is in the form of statutory code.
 This code has been approved by parliament and is designed to assist courts and tribunals when interpreting the law and to help lawyers, advisers, trade union representatives, human resources departments and others who need to apply the law.